 Expansion in phases: from the T to the cross and beyond 🚀

-The current T-shaped Tiangong, operational since 2022, will receive a multifunctional module docked to the Tianhe core module.
-This will create a cross-shaped structure and lay the groundwork for three additional modules.
-The final mass of 180 tons is far from the ISS's 400, but enough to stably house six astronauts.
+The current Tiangong, T-shaped and operational since 2022, will receive a multifunctional module docked to the Tianhe core module.
+This will create a cross-shaped structure and prepare the foundation for three additional modules.
+The final mass, 180 tons, is far from the ISS's 400, but enough to stably house six astronauts.
 China prioritizes a measured, unhurried expansion.

-The ISS retires and Tiangong steps up its game 😅
+The ISS retires and Tiangong gets its act together 😅

-While NASA plans an orbital retirement with a final ocean plunge, China decides its station needs more square footage.
-It seems the only space station in low Earth orbit by 2031 will be the Chinese one, though its size still isn't enough to house a gym.
+While NASA plans an orbital retirement with an ocean plunge, China decides its station needs more square footage.
+It seems the only space station in low Earth orbit by 2031 will be China's, though its size still isn't enough for a gym.
 Perhaps Chinese astronauts will have to share a bunk bed, but at least they won't have to pay rent.